Updated on December 19, 2024

 What Are the Limits of Active Directory and OpenLDAP?

-Further, while Microsoft does seemingly have an interest in supporting non-Windows platforms, there is also the pull from within Microsoft to treat Windows and Azure as first-class citizens versus their competitors’ solutions.
+First, both have usability issues.
+AD can become complex when expanded with add-ons like Entra ID and Intune to manage diverse and dispersed environments.
+Microsoft supports non-Windows platforms, but there is also the pull from within Microsoft to treat Windows and Azure as first-class citizens versus their competitors’ solutions.
+Its stack is deeply integrated.

-On the other hand, OpenLDAP’s flexibility can be challenging and cause issues for the less tech-savvy.
+OpenLDAP’s flexibility can be challenging and cause issues for the less tech-savvy.
 OpenLDAP server configuration can be complex, and it can be difficult to keep up with app dependencies, modify the directory data or schema, and maintain directory integrity as the business changes and scales.
+Managing the OpenLDAP infrastructure can also be challenging, especially as more organizations shift management of technology to cloud providers and SaaS vendors.

 Usability and Compatibility Issues

-Because neither solution can effectively adopt the protocols and cloud compatibility necessary to connect to all the resources users need, neither has been able to truly centralize user management.
+Neither AD or OpenLDAP can effectively adopt the protocols and cloud compatibility necessary to connect to all the resources users need for truly centralized user management.
 Rather, both function as tools within a multi-tool IAM system.
+This decentralized user management system can create inconsistencies, security vulnerabilities, and extra management work for IT teams.

 A Better Option – JumpCloud’s Cloud Directory Platform

-It comes as no surprise that the in-office business environment that’s fully premised and operates with one OS is no longer the norm.
+It comes as no surprise that the in-office business environment that’s fully on premise and operates with one OS is no longer the norm.
 Now, the legacy directory solutions built for those environments can’t meet the needs of modern business environments, which typically have multiple types of systems, resources, devices, and ways of working.

 To solve these issues, many companies are turning to open directory platforms.
 With an open directory platform, IT admins no longer have to continually maintain an on-prem directory; they can use a cloud-based directory to securely connect users to all the resources they need, from anywhere and any trusted device.
+Legacy directories like AD can also be contained to reduce costs, reliance on Microsoft, and the security risks that are inherent with ADs continued use.

 When considering AD, OpenLDAP, and cloud-based open directory platforms — three of the most common directory service options — it’s important to consider your current infrastructure as well as where you want your organization to head.